MicheleAbategiovanni/laravel-migration-seeder/README.md

 ## About Project

-The project is written using the Laravel php framework.
+The project is written using the Laravel php framework. <br/>
-This project is based on combining the skills developed on Model, Controller, Migrate.
+This project is based on combining the skills developed on Model, Controller, Migrate.<br/>
-The operation takes place through a connection to the assigned DB, and a "trains" table is created for it, which contains all the columns created by me through the migrates.
+The operation takes place through a connection to the assigned DB, and a "trains" table is created for it, which contains all the columns created by me through the migrates.<br/>
-Once the columns have been initialized, in the "HomeController" we are going to set the where to receive only the trains departing for today from the DB.
+Once the columns have been initialized, in the "HomeController" we are going to set the where to receive only the trains departing for today from the DB.<br/>